-105. In addition to the above, the FIB reported six (6) cash seizures comprising TT\$1,498,189 and US\$162,315 and other negligible foreign currency and twenty (20) detention orders, six (6) of which concerned the same cash and the remaining for TT\$336,181 and US\$46,600.
-The FIB also applied for forty (40) production orders during the period January to July 2013.
-Of the seventy-seven (77) investigations conducted by the FIB during the period, twenty-seven (27) were parallel investigations.
-None of the investigations warranted submissions to the DPP and one(1) did not merit further investigation after review.
+97. In addition to the above, the FIB reported three (3) cash seizures totaling TT\$227,045, three (3) detention orders concerning the same cash and one forfeitures order for TT\$94,532 from the same cash.
+The FIB also applied for ninety-five (95) production orders during the period August 2013 to January 2014.
+Of the fifty-eight (58) investigations conducted by the FIB during the period, four (4) were parallel investigations.
+One (1) investigation was submitted to the DPP and one (1) did not merit further investigation after review.
 One (1) matter concerning restraint was also referred to the DPP.
-The money laundering prosecution begun in August 2012 is now at the stage of committal proceedings.
-It is anticipated that a further money laundering charge would be laid from a fraud matter currently being prosecuted.
+No information concerning the money laundering prosecution begun in August 2012 was submitted for this report.